 How to facilitate a Product Backlog Refinement meeting?
 What do you do as a Scrum Master to keep the item under refinement on track?
-When do you estimate and what do you do when you need more time for discussion?
-In this third post of this series on Product Backlog refinement you will find some good practices on how to facilitate an effective and efficient refinement meeting.
+When do you estimate?
+And what do you do when you need more time for discussion?
+In this third post of this series on Product Backlog refinement you will find some good practices.
+For example, on how to facilitate an effective and efficient refinement meeting.

 This series consists of three posts: